Who We Are

 Lisa is passionate about everyone receiving the right support at the right time, place, pace, and space that works for them.
 This is Lisa’s driving factor in navigating her career choices with a strong belief in being guided by those with lived experience, supporting and creating spaces for them to feel empowered.
 Lisa’s career began within early years provision, then working within community learning and development, the homeless sector, grant making, Independent Care Review and latterly the Development Officer with East Lothians’ Champions Board.

 Mobile: 07842 020 7300 Email: Lisa.Macrae@eachandeverychild.co.uk

 Lucy is the Programme Administrator for the Each & Every Child Initiative, having previously worked in admin and communications for several arts organisations (GMAC Film & Film City Futures) with a focus on widening participation in the film industry.
-With lived experience of kinship care, she joins Claire and Michael in the day to day administration of the initiative, and begins her own journey in reframing care and care experience, seeing first-hand the positive impact this is having across the care sector, and the value of co-designed programmes in creating meaningful systemic change that reflects the needs and desires of the communities it serves.
-She takes an active interest in trauma-informed practice having recently undertaken COSCA’s Counselling Skills course.
+She joins Lisa, Michael and Claire in the day to day administration of the initiative, and begins her own journey in reframing care and care experience, seeing first-hand the positive impact this is having across the care sector, and the value of co-designed programmes in creating meaningful systemic change that reflects the needs and desires of the communities it serves.
+She takes an active interest in and around the politics of mental health, trauma-informed practice and counselling having recently undertaken COSCA’s Counselling Skills course.

 Principal Communications Strategist